Day of the Restoration of Latvian Independence: Observances

 If the holiday is on a weekend date, the following Monday is an observance date.
 As per the Riga celebrations, a flower laying ceremony is always held at the capital's Freedom Monument.

+The White Tablecloth tradition

 The NAF Staff Band at a flower laying ceremony at the Freedom Monument in 2016.

-In 2016 an initiative called "White Tablecloth Day" (Baltā galdauta diena) was launched by the Ministry of Culture in context of Latvian Centennial celebration (2018) inviting people of all communities to gather around a table and celebrate together.
-The goal of White Tablecloth Celebration is to strengthen the tradition of gathering family, friends, neighbours, and communities around the table on 4 May to consciously celebrate our country and honour those who helped to create and protect it.
+In 2016 an initiative called "White Tablecloth Day" (Baltā galdauta diena; also the White Tablecloth Celebration, Baltā galdauta svētki) was launched by the Ministry of Culture in context of Latvian Centennial celebration (Latvia 100) inviting people of all communities to gather around a table and celebrate together.

+The goal of White Tablecloth Celebration was said to be the "strengthening of the tradition of gathering family, friends, neighbours, and communities around the table on 4 May to consciously celebrate our country and honour those who helped to create and protect it.
 We generate the feeling of celebration together on White Tablecloth Day as each person brings something to add to the table and to the conversation.
-White Tablecloth Day is a reminder that the restoration of the independence of the Republic of Latvia was the result of relentless action, courage and audacity of certain individuals.
+White Tablecloth Day is a reminder that the restoration of the independence of the Republic of Latvia was the result of relentless action, courage and audacity of certain individuals".